raj23manj/springBoot/jokesapp/README.md

         }

     * After finally Advice => run after the method(finally)
-      * does not have access to exception, if needed use use @AfterThrowing
+      * does not have access to exception, if needed use @AfterThrowing
       * works just like finally block in java, runs if success or exception or error
       -  // After Finally, remember after runs first followed by after throwing.
 After runs for error or success
         @After("execution(* com.lu2code.aopdemo.dao.AccountDAO.findAccounts(..))")